GSA/https/pages/index.md

 This proposal requires that agencies deploy HTTPS on Federal domains under the following guidelines:

 * Newly developed websites and services at all Federal agency domains or subdomains must adhere to this policy upon launch.
 * For existing websites and services, agencies should prioritize deployment using a risk-based analysis.
-Web services that involve an exchange of personally identifiable information (PII), where the content is unambiguously sensitive in nature, or where the content receives a high-level of traffic should receive priority.
+Web services that involve an exchange of personally identifiable information (PII), where the content is unambiguously sensitive in nature, or where the content receives a high-level of traffic should receive priority and migrate as soon as possible.
-* Agencies must make all existing websites and services <a name="footnote-source-3"></a>accessible through a secure connection [[3]](#footnote-3) (HTTPS-only, with HSTS) within two years.
+* Agencies must make all existing websites and services <a name="footnote-source-3"></a>accessible through a secure connection [[3]](#footnote-3) (HTTPS-only, with HSTS) by December 31, 2016.
 * The use of HTTPS is encouraged on <a name="footnote-source-4"></a>intranets [[4]](#footnote-4), but not explicitly required.

 In summation, the HTTPS-Only Standard will promote the secure transfer of user information, and enact a meaningful privacy safeguard for the consumer.